Statistical Learning Theory for Control: A Finite Sample Perspective: finite sample analysis of system identification

 The question we answer in this section is ``\emph{how many samples are needed to guarantee that system identification error is small}"?
 We will make this question more formal by introducing the notion of \emph{sample complexity}.
 Prior to doing so, we establish the statistical learning framing of the problem.

 While many of the results presented in the following subsections can be extended to more general noise models, we keep the exposition simple by focusing on Gaussian noise models.
-In particular, we assume that both the process noise $w_k$ and measurement noise $v_k$ are i.i.d. zero mean Gaussians with covariance matrices $\Sigmaw$ and $\Sigmav$ respectively, and that these process are all mutually independent of each other.
+In particular, we assume that both the process noise $w_t$ and measurement noise $v_t$ are i.i.d. zero mean Gaussians with covariance matrices $\Sigmaw$ and $\Sigmav$ respectively, and that these process are all mutually independent of each other.
 Similarly, we let the initial state $x_0$ be a zero mean Gaussian, with covariance $\Gamma_0$, and independent of the process and measurement noise.
 We denote the covariance of the state $x_t$ at time $t$ by $\Gamma_{t}\triangleq \E x_t x^{\top}_t$.

-We assume that the state parameters $(\As,\Bs,\Cs)\in\Real^{\dx\times(\dx+\du+\dy)}$ are unknown, and the goal of the system identification problem is to recover the unknown model of system~\eqref{ID_eq:system} from finite input-output samples $\{(y_i,u_i)\}_{i=1}^{\Ntot}$, where $\Ntot$ is the total number of samples.
+Here and in the sequel, the state parameters $(\As,\Bs,\Cs)\in\Real^{\dx\times(\dx+\du+\dy)}$ are unknown.
+The goal of the system identification problem is to recover the a priori unknown model of system~\eqref{ID_eq:system} from finite input-output samples $\{(y_i,u_i)\}_{i=1}^{\Ntot}$, where $\Ntot$ is the total number of samples.
 As such, this is an \emph{offline learning} problem.
-The data can come from a single trajectory of length $T$, i.e., $N_\mathrm{tot}=T$, or come from $\Ntraj$ multiple trajectories with horizon $T$, i.e., $\Ntot=T\Ntraj.$ While the learning task is to recover the state-space parameters $\thetas\triangleq (\As,\Bs,\Cs,\Sigmaw,\Sigmav)$ of~\eqref{ID_eq:system} using this data, the state-space representation of system~\eqref{ID_eq:system} is in general not unique.
+The data can come from a single trajectory of length $T$, i.e., $N_\mathrm{tot}=T$, or come from $\Ntraj$ multiple independent trajectories with horizon $T$, i.e., $\Ntot=T\Ntraj.$ While the learning task is to recover the state-space parameters $\thetas\triangleq (\As,\Bs,\Cs,\Sigmaw,\Sigmav)$ of~\eqref{ID_eq:system} using this data, the state-space representation of system~\eqref{ID_eq:system} is in general not unique.
 As such, we instead seek to recover one such representation or a function $f(\thetas)$ of the underlying true parameters $\thetas$.
-To streamline exposition, we focus on the single trajectory case $N_{\mathrm{tot}}=T$, but note that a slightly more refined analysis can be used when samples are drawn from multiple trajectories to yield similar conclusions \cite{tu2022learning}.
+To streamline exposition, we focus on the single trajectory case $N_{\mathrm{tot}}=T$.
+A more refined analysis can be used when samples are drawn from multiple trajectories to yield similar conclusions \cite{tu2022learning} but under weaker stability-type assumptions.